Gardening Shopping Finance Family

 Since there’s no baking involved in making fudge, it’s partly one of the reasons many people love to make it.
 Not to mention, it requires very basic ingredients that you probably already have in your pantry.

-• Vanilla Extra – This adds creamy floral notes to the fudge
+- Vanilla Extra – This adds creamy floral notes to the fudge or you could use almond extract

 Fudge Making Methods

-There are a number of methods to making chocolate fudge, depending on convenience and the available tools.
-But in a nutshell, you’ll need to melt the chocolate thoroughly before you add in the liquids.
+There are a number of methods for making chocolate fudge, depending on convenience and the available tools.
+But in a nutshell, you’ll need to melt the plain chocolate thoroughly before you add in the liquids.

-If you are using white chocolate, you need to be extra careful that it doesn’t burn.
+If you are using white chocolate chips, you need to be extra careful that you don’t burn the chocolate.
 Otherwise, you’ll have to start from scratch.

 Another thing you have to be careful of is getting any water into the melted chocolate.
 When water accidentally gets into the melted chocolate, it will seize up and cause you to have to throw it away and start over.